 A consistent data processing is required for a comparative analysis of data collected in different locations and under variable conditions.
-In relatively resistive terrain, anomalously high resistivity values can indicate ground ice occurrences and freeze or thaw processes, but such values could also be associated to systematic errors.
+In relatively resistive terrain, anomalously high resistivity values can indicate ground ice occurrences and freeze or thaw processes, but such values could also be associated with systematic errors.
 Such systematic errors can relate to low current densities injected (associated with high contact resistances) below the resolution limit of the ERT instruments.
-In view of the huge amount of data sets, automatic filtering procedures are essential to ensure consistent data processing.
+In view of the huge number of datasets, automatic filtering procedures are essential to ensure consistent data processing.
 Several approaches with different levels of complexity exist.
 A time-lapse inversion scheme with time regularization (see e.g. Karaoulis et al., 2013; Lesparre et al., 2017; and the discussion section below) should in principle filter out the data, which are not correlated over time.
 The comparison of normal and reciprocal measurements (e.g. Flores-Orozco et al., 2012, 2018) is another common method to quantify data uncertainty.
-Reciprocals refer to the re-collection of the data after interchanging the electrodes used for current and potential dipoles.
+Reciprocals refer to the recollection of the data after interchanging the electrodes used for current and potential dipoles.
 However, the collection of reciprocals also requires doubling the time necessary for the collection of the data, which is not well suited for monitoring measurements within the network.
 Except for singular tests, no reciprocal measurements to quantitatively estimate measurement noise levels were conducted, due to energy consumption and time constraints.
-In the absence of reciprocal measurements and 4D inversion schemes, we use a three-step procedure.
-The first step filters single quadrupoles, while the second and third steps reject entire data sets if the resolution or representativeness of the obtained specific resistivity model with respect to the measured values (raw data) is considered too low.
+In the absence of reciprocal measurements and 4-D inversion schemes, we use a threestep procedure.
+The first step filters single quadrupoles, while the second and third steps reject entire datasets if the resolu-